 So, you put your best outfit and your smile on and you enter the meeting room.
 Tadam!
 No applauses?
 Indeed a suit and a smile help for a good first impression.
 And there is more.
 It is well-known that it takes seven seconds to make a first impression.
 In seven seconds your suit, smile, handshake, gestures, facial expression, eye contact, posture and tone of the voice will all be screened and assessed.
 So better get ready.

 Showcasting in the privacy of your home before the meeting helps prepare.
 Use a large mirror.
 Or call in a pair of friendly eyes and ears.
 Rehearse your introduction, work on its content.
 But equally, if not more, it is important to be aware of our non-verbal communication.
+UCLA research has shown that only 7% of communication is based on the actual words we say.
+As for the rest, 38% comes from tone of voice and the remaining 55% comes from body language.
 Our gestures, facial expression, eye contact, posture and tone of voice speak louder than words and suits.
 The trick with the body language is that you cannot fake it.
 The good news is that awareness about how you use your body to speak can be developed.
 In time, with practice and patience.

 Of the many first team meetings i had as a project manager, here is a story, which shows how vulnerabilities and strengths may show at a first meeting with the team.